modus-continens/docs/src/tutorial.md

 ## Installation

-Follow the [installation instructions](https://modus-continens.com/get.html) on the website to download and install Modus.
+Please follow the [installation instructions](https://modus-continens.com/get.html) on the website to download and install Modus.

 ## Your First Modusfile